awslabs/aws-iot-device-client/source/jobs/README.md

 }
 ```

-`path` *string* (Optional): This field tells the Jobs feature where it should look to find an executable that matches the specified
+`path` *string* (Optional): This field stores the path to directory containing handler on device.
-operation.
  If this field is omitted, the Jobs feature will assume that the executable can be found in the `PATH` environment variable.
 If
 you expect that the executable (operation) should be found in the Job feature's handler directory
 (~/.aws-iot-device-client/jobs by default or specified via command line/json configuration values), then the path
 must be specified as part of the job document as follows: